-- The purpose of thesis defense is to provide an opportunity: - o For the examining committee to discuss with the student the merits of his research; - For scholarly discussion; - To help improve the quality of the manuscript; - To share new research with the academic community; - To assess the student's ability to express him/herself orally in an academic forum; - To provide evidence through the written document of the student's research skills and writing ability. - Students shall apply for outline/manuscript defense and shall fill out the application form for defense (Appendix 6 and Appendix 7) only after his/ her adviser's go-signal before the conduct of defense.
+- The purpose of thesis defense is to provide an opportunity: - o For the examining committee to discuss with the student the merits of his research; - o For scholarly discussion; - o To help improve the quality of the manuscript; - To share new research with the academic community; - o To assess the student's ability to express him/herself orally in an academic forum; - To provide evidence through the written document of the student's research skills and writing ability. - Students shall apply for outline/manuscript defense and shall fill out the application form for defense (Appendix 12 and Appendix 13) only after his/ her adviser's go-signal before the conduct of defense.
 Schedule of the student's thesis defense shall be approved first by his/her thesis guidance committee.
-Thesis defense shall not be allowed to proceed/commence unless the thesis adviser, department research coordinator, and guidance committee are present. - A statistician may sit during the outline/manuscript defense only if the adviser deems it necessary for that particular research. - A modified or researcher-made social research instrument must undergo validity and reliability testing. - The Department Research Coordinator (DRC) checks the research ethics approval, data privacy notice, informed consent and assent forms, and Institutional Animal Care and Use Committee (IACUC) permits as deemed necessary. - A student shall only be allowed to start data collection once the thesis outline is approved.
-The adviser shall encode the thesis outline in the Research Development and Extension Indexing System (RDEIS), a digital platform available at https://rdeis.usm.edu.ph/v2 or at the USM RDE website. - A student shall only be allowed to start data collection once the approval thesis outline has been signed by the research coordinator and the college dean.
-Further, the student should ensure the title of the approved outline has been approved in the Research
+Thesis defense shall not be allowed to proceed/commence unless the thesis adviser, department research coordinator, and guidance committee are present. - A statistician may sit during the outline/manuscript defense only if the adviser deems it necessary for that particular research. - A modified or researcher-made social research instrument must undergo validity and reliability testing.

-Development and Extension Indexing System (RDEIS), a digital platform available at https://rdeis.usm.edu.ph/v2 or at the USM RDE website.

-- The thesis outline and final manuscript cannot be defended in the same semester. - Data analysis, specifically statistical analysis, shall be done by the student-researcher.
-He/she may opt to consult a statistician only when necessary and with the consent of his/her adviser. - To ensure timely processing of thesis outline/manuscript from application of title to indexing of thesis, all transactions shall be recorded by the DRC. - For major corrections in the content of thesis outline/manuscript, the Advisory Committee shall suggest that the paper be returned to the student through the adviser for revision and improvement. - For minor corrections in the content of thesis outline/manuscript, the Advisory Committee shall write the observed points for revision on the corresponding Comment Form (Appendix 8 and Appendix 9) which shall be submitted to DRC for filing and consolidation.
-Copy of this form will be given to the student through the adviser. - The college research coordinator shall upload the final version of the thesis to the university repository, currently the RDEIS or to similar platforms that will facilitate the search, retrieval, and protection of the work.
+- For studies involving humans, animals, or biohazards, the student shall secure the necessary approvals from the RECO, IACUC, or IBC, respectively.
+The Department Research Coordinator (DRC) shall send a list of all thesis (with student name and titles) to the RECO, and indicate which of those theses involve human participants. - A student shall only be allowed to start data collection once the approval thesis outline has been signed and approved by the research coordinator and the college dean, and indexed in the Research Development and Extension Indexing System (RDEIS), a digital platform available at https://rdeis.usm.edu.ph/v2 or at the USM RDE website. - The thesis outline and final manuscript cannot be defended in the same semester. - Data analysis, specifically statistical analysis, shall be done by the student-researcher.
+He/she may opt to consult a statistician only when necessary and with the consent of his/her adviser. - To ensure timely processing of thesis outline/manuscript from application of title to indexing of thesis, all transactions shall be recorded by the DRC. - For major corrections in the content of thesis outline/manuscript, the Advisory Committee shall suggest that the paper be returned to the student through the adviser for revision and improvement. - For minor corrections in the content of thesis outline/manuscript, the Advisory Committee shall write the observed points for revision on the corresponding Comment Form (Appendix 14 and Appendix 15) which shall be submitted to DRC for filing and consolidation.
+Copy of this form will be given to the student through the adviser. - The thesis adviser shall upload the final version of the thesis to the university repository, currently the RDEIS, or to similar platforms that will facilitate the search, retrieval, and protection of the work.
+The DRC shall check the uploaded files prior to approving the research in RDEIS.